ViBlog/viewpager/viewpager-intro.md

-Writing post that will be displayed in http://www.dubedout.eu, NOT FINAL.
+Writing a post that will be displayed in http://www.dubedout.eu, NOT FINAL.

 Let's learn how to build a great ViewPager leveraging the support-v4 library for the Pager Indicator.
 But what's a ViewPager?
 A ViewPager is a View letting user swiping left and right to display pages.
 Unlike ListViews and RecyclerViews, the swipe will stop on the next Page.
 We often see examples of FragmentViewPager but less often from his simpler View centric one.